apache/flink-kubernetes-operator/docs/content.zh/docs/custom-resource/reference.md

 under the License.
 -->

-# FlinkDeployment Reference
+# Custom Resource Defintion Reference

-This page serves as a full reference for FlinkDeployment custom resource definition including all the possible configuration parameters.
+This serves as a full reference for FlinkDeployment and FlinkSessionJob custom resource definitions, including all possible configuration parameters.

 ## FlinkDeployment
 **Class**: org.apache.flink.kubernetes.operator.crd.FlinkDeployment